duyngonguyenkhanh/Ecommerce/README.md

 Ecommerce App is a full-stack web application designed for buying and managing Apple products.
 The project is divided into two main sections:

 1. **Client**: A user-facing platform for browsing, searching, and ordering Apple products.
 Includes email confirmation for orders using Nodemailer and a live chat feature for customer support.
-2. **Admin**: A backend management interface for viewing, editing, and deleting products, managing orders, and tracking revenue.
-Admins can also manage users and oversee live chat interactions.
+2. **Admin**: Enables administrators to manage hotels (add, edit, delete), view all user transactions, and manage user accounts (including consultants and regular customers).

 ---